‘So alone’: As NATO countries end their Kabul airlift, many interpreters, embassy staffers and drivers are left behind

 Charlie Herbert, who served as a British military commander in Afghanistan, said the evacuation crisis was “entirely avoidable.”

-The British government Afghan Relocations and Assistance Policy was set up in April, and people should have been fast tracked, he said: “Instead, the blood of my Afghan friends and colleagues is on the home secretary and defense secretary’s hands.”
+The British government Afghan Relocations and Assistance Policy was set up in April, and people should have been fast-tracked, he said.
+“Instead, the blood of my Afghan friends and colleagues is on the home secretary and defense secretary’s hands.”

 He said he was in touch with “dozens of former interpreters left behind, abandoned, many of whom haven’t been connected at all in the last two weeks by British authorities.”

-There have been similar issues with interpreters for Canada’s army, and some veterans began paying out of their own pockets to get Afghans who assisted them during the war to safety.
+There have been similar issues with interpreters for Canada’s army, and some veterans have begun paying out of their own pockets to get Afghans who assisted them during the war to safety.
 Canada last month announced a “path to protection” for those who were “at risk due to their work,” such as cooks, drivers, interpreters, security guards and their families.

 On Thursday, as he announced that Canada’s evacuation effort had concluded, Gen. Wayne Eyre, Canada’s acting chief of the defense staff, said that the country had evacuated roughly 3,700 people from Afghanistan, including Canadian citizens and permanent residents, as well as Afghans bound for Canada or allied countries.